Shuriken: Bo-shuriken

 Bo-shuriken were constructed from a wide variety of everyday items, and as such came in many shapes and sizes.

 Some derived their names from the materials of which they were made, such as kugi-gata (nail form), hari-gata (needle form) and tantō-gata (knife form); some were named after an object of similar appearance, such as hoko-gata (spear form), matsuba-gata (pine-needle form); while others have names that are purely descriptive, such as kankyuto (piercing tool form), kunai-gata (utility tool form), or teppan (plate metal) and biao (pin).

 The bo-shuriken is thrown in a number of ways, such as overhead, underarm, sideways and rearwards, but in each case the throw involves the blade sliding out of the hand through the fingers in a smooth, controlled flight.

 The major throwing methods are the jiki da-ho (direct-hit method), and the han-ten da-ho (turning-hit method).
 These two are technically different, in that the former does not allow the blade to spin before it hits the target, while the latter requires that the blade spin.

 Other items such as hairpins, kogata (utility knife), and chopsticks were thrown in the same way as bo-shuriken, although they were not associated with any particular school of shurikenjutsu.

-The origins of the bo-shuriken in Japan are still unclear, despite continuing research.
-This is partly because shurikenjutsu was a secret art and also due to the fact that throughout early Japanese history there were many independent exponents of the skill of throwing long, thin objects.
-The earliest-known reference to a school teaching shurikenjutsu is Ganritsu Ryu, active during the 17th century.
-This school utilized a long, thin implement with a bulbous head, thought to be derived from the arrow.
-Surviving examples of blades used by this school appear to combine an arrow's shape with that of a needle traditionally used in Japanese leatherwork and armor manufacture.

-There are earlier mentions in written records, such as the Osaka Gunki (大阪軍記, the military records of Osaka), of the standard knife and short sword being thrown in battle.
-Miyamoto Musashi is said to have won a duel by throwing his short sword at his opponent, killing him.